“Can your team ship AI features that make you truly smile? If you don’t smile — your customers won’t either”

 The endless annual (or even biannual) price increases crowd out room to buy more from others, more new products, more new features.
 It becomes almost a death spiral, where there is no room in the IT budget for anything else:

-• 72% of Salesforce’s 2025 growth came from price increases, not new customers (Source: SaaStr analysis of Salesforce earnings)
+- As much of 72% of Salesforce’s 2025 growth likely came from price increases, not new customers (Source: SaaStr analysis of Salesforce earnings)

 Gartner’s John-David Lovelock confirmed it: “The cost of software is going up and both the cost of features and functionality is going up as well thanks to GenAI.”
 CIOs aren’t getting massive new piles of money for innovation.
-They’re getting budget increases immediately consumed by vendor price hikes—mostly justified by AI features their users may not even want.
+They’re getting budget increases immediately consumed by vendor price hikes—mostly justified by AI features their users may not even want from their existing vendors.

 This creates a vicious cycle.
 Traditional SaaS vendors need price increases to hit growth targets.
-But every price increase makes it harder for customers to buy new solutions—including yours.
-And creates pressue to in fact cut vendors (outside of AI spend) to make room for price increases.
+But every price increase makes it harder for customers to buy new solutions—including more products from you.
+And that creates pressue to in fact cut vendors (outside of AI spend) to make room for price increases.

 #3.
 Almost All New Budget Is Going Into AI (and Security)